alttch/bma-info/eva3/quickstart.rst

 Installation
 ============

-Get `any supported Linux distro <https://www.eva-ics.com/download>`_.
+Get :ref:`any supported Linux distribution <eva3_supported_os>`.
 And install EVA ICS with the default settings:

 .. code:: bash